Premier League suspends deal with Russia

 That means none of this month's FA Cup quarter-final matches will be shown.

-The Premier League says it condemns Russia's invasion of Ukraine and that its clubs have unanimously agreed the move.
+The Premier League says it condemns Russia's invasion of Ukraine and that its clubs unanimously agreed the move.

 "We call for peace and our thoughts are with all those impacted," the Premier League said in a statement.